Polished Complete Clock Weight

 This plate will have a small hole leading to a big hole.
 To remove the cable it requires only lifting the end and moving over to the big hole and out.

-Complete clock weight in polished Brass tone, Comes with top and bottom caps, hardware and lead center filler.
+Complete polished Brass tone, Comes with top and bottom caps, hardware and lead center filler.
 Please see the information tabs for the weight specifications required for the clock.

 Additional information